 It covers the types of support available for children under five, what to do if your child needs more help, and the rules and procedures early years setting must follow.

-During 2022, the government are reviewing the SEND system.
+The government are reviewing the SEND system.
 Changes are likely to come into effect in 2023.

 On this page: